 “My searches indicate that the Australian share market is overvalued.
 Is the Australian share market overvalued and does this mean we can expect a major correction shortly ???”

 Thanks for your question, Graham.
-Considering global markets in 2021 have been choppy recently, it is well-timed to ask if the Australian share market is overvalued.
+Considering global markets have been choppy recently, it is well-timed to ask if the Australian share market is overvalued.

-With this said, our investment committee’s view is that this is not the start of a major correction and in fact, signs are promising that with the vaccine roll out and with continued economic recovery, 2021 should be a growth period.
+With this said, our investment committee's view is that this is not the start of a major correction and in fact, signs are promising that with the vaccine roll out and with continued economic recovery, we should be coming into a growth period.

 Is the Australian Share Market Overvalued?

 There are several reasons why we think this is not the case which includes:

 - Unprecedented levels of government spending are expected to continue in many parts of the world